top of page

 10 Engineering Internships for High School Students

-Most of the engineering internships for high school students below have an acceptance rate of 20% or lower, given that there are many more high school students looking for internships relative to official programs that provide them.
-We recommend choosing at least five opportunities to apply to.
+We recommend applying to at least five opportunities.
 If you see an opportunity that excites you, take a moment to write the deadline on your calendar!

 Ages: 15-19